-The C of E Vision for Education clearly articulates the Church’s involvement in education as we all seek to meet the challenges and opportunities which have arisen over the past few years.
+The Church of England Vision for Education clearly articulates the church's involvement in education as we all seek to meet the challenges and opportunities which have arisen over the past few years.
 This vision embraces the spiritual, physical, intellectual, emotional, moral and social development of children and young people.
 It offers a vision of human flourishing for all, one that embraces excellence and academic rigour whilst setting them within this wider framework.
 The vision is worked out theologically and educationally through four key themes:

 - Wisdom, Knowledge and Skills

 - Hope and Aspiration

 A range of services, activities, resources, courses, advice and guidance is offered to our diverse range of schools to support these four key themes.